-For acceleration of manufacturing and economic growth, it is deemed necessary to ensure buoyant growth in export earnings and imports of capital goods and raw materials.
-Manufacture astoundingly constitutes 95% of Bangladesh exports in 2011.
-Plan document emphasized that main driver of manufacturing growth will be the export markets, although growing domestic demand from higher income generation will also provide impetus to it.
+Source: Adapted and Calculated from the data of BBS and SFYP Projections document emphasized that main driver of manufacturing growth will be the export markets, although growing domestic demand from higher income generation will also provide impetus to it.
 Import substitution also needs serious attention in view of uncertainty of global market and scope of savings of foreign exchange for the goods which are possible to produce inside the country rather than to import.
 High manufacturing growth during the plan will hinge upon continuation and improvement on the superb export performance of the past two decades.
 The key is to produce competitive products in which Bangladesh has comparative advantage and formulate strategies to expand export markets.
-Export sector is planned to grow by 16% over the plan period which is the same rate as it was in the pre-global crisis period and is projected to grow to the level of 22% of GDP at the end of the period (Table-3.11).
+Export sector is planned to grow by 16% over the plan period which is the same rate as it was in the pre-global crisis period and is projected to grow to the level of 22% of GDP at the end of the period (Table-3.5).

 Data show that value of exports has been growing at the rate of 14% over the last five years.
 Much of the export growth was driven by the knitwear and woven garments sectors, which gained further momentum in the post MFA era.
 Exports from Bangladesh suffered during the global economic crisis although Bangladesh fared better than many global competitors.
-Exports have strongly rebounded in 2011 due to stronger demand from both traditional markets (EU and USA) and non-traditional market for Bangladesh textile products.
-There has been surge in demand for jute and jute goods following years of steep decline.
-Manufactured exports growth has significantly positive impact on overall manufacturing growth, elasticity of manufacturing growth being 0.55 with respect to exports (Table-3.8).
-The result of regression indicates as well the need to look for domestic market expansion for manufacturing growth.
+Exports have strongly rebounded in